-While the Company was in compliance with all its covenants at December 31, 2016, the Company's quarterly and annual results of operations are subject to significant fluctuations due to a variety of factors, many of which are outside of the Company's control.
+The Company's monthly, quarterly and annual results of operations are subject to significant fluctuations due to a variety of factors, many of which are outside of the Company's control.
 These factors include the number and mix of products and solutions sold in the period, timing of customer purchase commitments, including the impact of long sales cycles and seasonal buying patterns, and variability in the size of customer purchases and the impact of large customer orders on a particular period.
-The foregoing factors are difficult to forecast, and these, as well as other factors, could adversely affect the Company's quarterly and annual results of operations.
-Failure to achieve its quarterly or annual forecasts may result in the Company being out of compliance with covenants or projecting noncompliance in the future.
+The foregoing factors are difficult to forecast, and these, as well as other factors, could adversely affect the Company's monthly, quarterly and annual results of operations.
+Failure to achieve its monthly, quarterly or annual forecasts may result in the Company being out of compliance with covenants or projecting noncompliance in the future.
 Management actively monitors its opportunity pipeline, forecast, and projected covenant compliance on an ongoing basis.
-Subsequent to year end, the Company amended its credit agreement to reduce the minimum core bookings covenant requirement for any computation period ending prior to June 30, 2018 while also increasing the ratio of minimum eligible accounts receivable and cash to outstanding obligations.
-The amendments also modified certain prepayment terms.